 - 15 calories

-In purchasing mushrooms in grocery stores, choose those that are unbruised, dry, and firm and avoid those that appear withered or slimy.
+In purchasing mushrooms in grocery stores, choose unbruised, dry, firm mushrooms and avoid those that appear withered or slimy.

 There may be many types of these fungi, but most of them provide just the same amount of nutrients per serving regardless of the size or shape.
 Store them in the fridge with your vegetables and do not trim or wash them if you are not going to use them.